 There is no setup for glider type.
 Glider type is defined in the Polar and Glider setup (see Chapter 5.1.13).

-Compared to previous LX instruments (LX20, LX5000 and LX7007) there are less settings for the flight recorder.
-This is because the LX8000 will record all additional data such as wind, speed and vertical speed by default.
+There are very few settings for the flight recorder compared to other instruments.
+This is because the LX9000 will record all additional data such as wind, speed and vertical speed by default.